tomheaton/mcjty-website/docs/1.19/porting.md

 See [this guide](https://forge.gemwire.uk/wiki/Biome_Modifiers) for more information on Biome Decorators.

 `BiomeLoadingEvent` is gone.
-You can now do (most/all) stuff with json Biome Modifiers.
+You can now do (most/all) stuff with JSON Biome Modifiers.
 Example of a biome decorator (place in `data/<modid>/forge/biome_modifier`):

 ```json